lubazzana/lubazzana/README.md

 - 👋 Hi, I’m @lubazzana
-- 👩‍💻 I'm a UX/UI Designer and Frontend Developer
+- 👩‍💻 I'm a Graphic Designer Ssr. - UX/UI Designer and Frontend Developer Jr
 - 👀 I’m interested in designing webs and apps.
 I really enjoy that!
 - 🌱 I’m currently learning JavaScript and React.js
 - 📫 How to reach me --> https://www.linkedin.com/in/maria-lucrecia-bazzana-sosa/ or lucreciabazzana@gmail.com